jameskariuki8/job-portal/README.md

 ## Overview

-Welcome to Fiverr Clone, a dynamic freelance marketplace designed to connect clients with a diverse pool of talented freelancers.
+Welcome to Job Portal, a dynamic freelance marketplace designed to connect clients with a diverse pool of talented freelancers.
 This project is built using modern technologies including React.js, Node.js, Express.js, and MongoDB.
 Whether you're a client looking for services or a freelancer eager to showcase your skills, Fiverr Clone has you covered.

 ## Features